calmux/calmux-text-segmenter/SECURITY.md

 Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://msrc.microsoft.com/create-report).

-If you prefer to submit without logging in, send email to [secure@microsoft.com](ma
+If you prefer to submit without logging in, send email to [secure@microsoft.com](mailto:secure@microsoft.com).
+If possible, encrypt your message with our PGP key; please download it from the [Microsoft Security Response Center PGP Key